1996 San Diego State University shooting

 The San Diego State University shooting was a school shooting that occurred at the San Diego State University (SDSU) engineering building on August 15, 1996, in San Diego, California.
 Three professors were killed by master's degree student Frederick Martin Davidson.
-Three months later, a copycat threat flier was sent, with threats against professors and racial insults.

 Shooting

 Davidson, the three faculty members, and three other engineering students assembled in the classroom shortly before 2:00 p.m.
 The three students were there to support Davidson, and to witness a master's thesis defense.
 Liang stood, formally introduced Davidson, stated the purpose of the meeting, and sat back down.
 Davidson then handed Liang a printout of an e-mail, from a prospective employer who was interested in hiring Davidson, that stated that his future employment with the company hinged on a successful master's thesis defense.
-Without time for comment from Liang, and without saying anything himself, Davidson turned to the first aid box on the wall, removed a 9mm handgun, and immediately started firing.
+Without time for comment from Liang, and without saying anything himself, Davidson removed a 9mm handgun from a first aid box on the wall and started firing.
 He hit Liang first, killing him while he was still seated at the faculty table.
 Lowrey and Lyrintzis were also hit.
 However, Lowrey tried to escape out the only main access door to the room.
 There were other doors in the room, but only one door led out to the hallway, and other parts of the third floor of the Engineering building.

 Davidson was between the main door and the faculty table, and shot Lowrey several times; he died on the floor in the main doorway.
 Lyrintzis fled from the main door and Davidson, into an adjoining classroom, and hid under a table.
 After killing Lowrey, Davidson reloaded another magazine into the handgun, and pursued Lyrintzis into the other room.
 There, he shot and killed Lyrintzis while the latter was still under the desk.
 Overall, Davidson fired 23 rounds, with 16 rounds hitting the professors.

 The three students attending the thesis defense were not shot, and escaped without injury.
 One of the students made it out through the main doorway, and notified the third-floor students and faculty to evacuate.
 Davidson later commented that he was not angry at the students, and had no intention of killing them.

 After the shooting, Davidson himself called 9-1-1.
-S.D.S.U. police officers arrived to find Davidson in the third-floor hallway still holding the handgun.
+SDSU police officers arrived to find Davidson in the third-floor hallway still holding the handgun.
 He was reportedly sobbing and begging for police to kill him.
 He soon surrendered to university police without further incident.
 Davidson had intended to kill himself after the shootings.
 Davidson had left a murder-suicide note in the hallway for the police to find, detailing the location of evidence and computer files in his house.